 Prof. Dr. Eva Spies and Prof. Dr. em.
 Ulrich Berner are Principal Investigators (PIs) at BIGSAS, the Bayreuth International Graduate School of African Studies.
-The graduate school for African Studies is part of the Excellence Cluster “Africa Multiple: Reconfiguring African Studies” and provides a supportive and demanding structure for doctoral candidates within the field of African Studies.
+The graduate school for African Studies is part of the Excellence Cluster “Africa Multiple: Reconfiguring African Studies” and it offers a supportive and rich programme for doctoral candidates within the field of African Studies.

 Institute for African Studies (IAS)

-Prof. Dr. Eva Spies, Prof. Dr. em Ulrich Berner, and Dr. Magnus Echtler work in close cooperation with the Institute for African Studies (IAS) regarding both their research and their teaching.
+Prof. Dr. Eva Spies, Prof. Dr. em Ulrich Berner, and Dr. Magnus Echtler work in close cooperation with the Institute for African Studies (IAS) both in terms of research and teaching.

-The IAS supports and coordinates African Studies within 12 departments of the university of Bayreuth, which are spread across four of the university’s six faculties.
-This broad spectrum of departments involved in African Studies is unique in Germany.
-The IAS coordinates research and teaching, the training of junior scholars and supports exchange of information between people and institutions that are engaged in researching and teaching in and about Africa.
+The IAS supports and coordinates African Studies within 12 departments of the University of Bayreuth spread across four of the university’s six faculties.
+Such a broad involvement in African Studies is unique in Germany.
+The IAS coordinates research, teaching, and training of junior scholars, and supports exchange of information between people and institutions that are engaged in researching and teaching in and about Africa.

 Junior Research Group Contemporary Islamic Cultures